meatfighter/nintaco-go-api/README.md

 }
 ```

 On the other hand, if a method or an ordinary function has the same argument list and return type of a listener, but it differs by name or it lacks a receiver, then it can still be passed to an `Add`/`Remove` method through a cast to a listener type.
-For each listener type, the API provides a `NewXFunc` function that performs the cast.
+The API provides a `NewXFunc` function for each listener that performs the cast.
 In [the Tetris Bot](https://github.com/meatfighter/nintaco-go-api-tetris-bot) example, this approach is employed because it registers 4 separate `AccessPointListener`s:

 ```go
 func (t *tetrisBot) launch() {